 As a nanny with an Education degree, I am passionate about learning and child development.
 Even though I’m not in a classroom, I still get to be a teacher to the kids I care for.
 I teach them letter sounds and counting, but I also get to teach them about kindness and respect.
 At one point, I even homeschooled preschool.
 I love nannying because I get to have lasting personal relationships with people I eventually consider family.
 I get to be a part of a child’s life as they learn and grow.

 Although the paycheck isn’t the reason I became a nanny, I don’t want to work more hours as a teacher for less money.
 I’m not saying nannies don’t work a lot.
 In fact, we probably work more hours than most professionals, but teachers never stop.
 I know this firsthand and from watching my mom growing up.
-Teachers work ridiculously hard for minimal return.
+Teachers work ridiculously hard for minimal financial return.
 (Shout out to all you teachers!)
 I basically get the best of both worlds as a nanny.

 4. I always see a lot of postings online of people looking for a nanny.
 OR You should post something on a church bulletin.